American Express shares rise after report of potential sale

-NEW YORK, March 7 (Reuters) - American Express Co shares rose more than 1 percent on Monday after Fox Business News reported that the financial services corporation might be acquired by Wells Fargo & Co or another financial firm.
+NEW YORK (Reuters) - American Express Co shares rose more than 1 percent on Monday after Fox Business News reported that the credit-card company might be acquired by Wells Fargo & Co or another financial firm.

 American Express shares closed up 1.2 percent at $59, after hitting a session high of $59.48.